austinscreations/Button-panel/README.md

 Once I have a chance I plan to produce the pcb and order parts on ebay and create the 3d print assemblies to see what teh cost would be and if it works well.

+2021-07-08
+Working full code for type-1 assembly has been added.
+Now has working button deboucing and outputs teh same json type string as the superhouse.tv LSC project.
+New PCB's has been produced and is working correctly with new code - files might need to be updated here...

 2021-04-28
 Added the latest version. will order parts soon to test the design.
 Added a new 3d model for an AUS plate, design is incomplete and will get my hands on a real one to adjust the model as needed.